sodacan-net/sodacan-core/documentation/languageGuide.md

 		SUBSCRIBE event	{toggle}
 		PUBLISH state {on,off}
-		AT midnight ON Fridays   // If it's midnight Friday WITH mode.auto   		// And auto mode is on
+		AT midnight ON Fridays   // If it's midnight Friday AND mode==auto   		// And auto mode is on
-		  THEN state.on  			// set the lamp state to on
+		  THEN state=on  			// set the lamp state to on
 	->	  THEN log("Lamp is on")	// Say so
-		AT sunset ON Thursdays   // If it's sunset on Thursdays WITH mode.auto   		// and in auto mode
+		AT sunset ON Thursdays   // If it's sunset on Thursdays AND mode==auto   		// and in auto mode
-		  THEN state.on  			// set lamp state to on
+		  THEN state=on  			// set lamp state to on
 	->	  THEN log("Lamp is on")	// Say so

 ```